College Access and Leadership Development

 A worthwhile investment

-For over 20 years, Posse partner colleges and universities have welcomed Posse Scholars onto their campuses.
-They have awarded an incredible $577 million in leadership scholarships to these young people and have seen their success not only as leaders on campus, but in these students’ 90 percent persistance and graduation rate.
+For 25 years, Posse partner colleges and universities have welcomed Posse Scholars onto their campuses.
+They have awarded an incredible $688 million in leadership scholarships to these young people and have seen their success not only as leaders on campus, but in these students’ 90 percent persistence and graduation rate.
 Posse’s partners are investing time, energy and resources in the promotion of equity in education and social justice.
 They believe in the intelligence, talent and dreams of young people who might not always show up on their radar screens, and are giving them a chance to excel.

 Posse has sites in Atlanta, Boston, Chicago, Los Angeles, Miami, New Orleans, New York and Washington, D.C.
 Posse opened its ninth site in Houston in 2012.

 Rana Abdelhamid, a rising senior at Middlebury College majoring in international politics and economics, was awarded a scholarship from the renowned Harry S. Truman Scholarship Foundation.Summer 2014

 Guy Wisinski, the director of business development for luxury jeweler Michael C. Fina, is a spirited champion of Posse’s mission to change the face of leadership in this country.Summer 2014

 The Posse New Orleans 2014 Showcase event included a presentation about New Orleans’ education landscape, remarks from Posse President and Founder Deborah Bial and Posse Board Chair Jeff Ubben, and a question and answer session with Posse Scholars.Summer 2014

 Tulane University Scholar Melissa Huynh, a pre-med junior majoring in public health, is personally invested in supporting children with autism.